 It’s important to continue receiving medical treatment for your injuries.
 This could include ongoing physical therapy or follow-up appointments with your doctor.
 A good rule of thumb is to adhere to your doctor’s recommendations and keep detailed records of your medical treatment.
 These records, along with your medical bills, will help your attorney prove to a judge and jury that you need proper compensation to get your life back on track.

 Yes you should.
-Depending on the cause and circumstances of your accident, you should always consult an Auto Accident Lawyer.
+Depending on the cause and circumstances of your accident, you should always consult an attorney.
 This will ensure you are taking the right steps to protect yourself and maximize your claim.
-Most Automobile Accident Attorneys offer a free no obligation consultation.
+Most Attorneys offer a free no obligation consultation.
 You do not pay unless they win.Below are recommendations for what you can do based on different accident circumstances:

 - No Injuries | Other Driver’s Fault